 What is the windfall gains tax?

-From 1 July 2023, a windfall gains tax applies to land that is subject to a government rezoning resulting in a value uplift to the land of more than $100,000.
+From 1 July 2023, a windfall gains tax applies to all land rezoned by the same planning scheme amendment resulting in a value uplift to the land of more than $100,000.
 In determining the value uplift, all land owned by the person or group and subject to that rezoning is taken into account.

 What is rezoning?

 A zone means a zone referred to in Clauses 32 to 37 of the Victoria Planning Provisions (VPP).

 A rezoning is an amendment of a planning scheme that causes land to be in a different zone from the zone that it was in immediately before the amendment.

 Accordingly, for the purpose of windfall gains tax, changes between schedules within the same zone are not a rezoning (i.e. not a windfall gains tax event).